Kristen Duffy Young, Director – Contemporary

 Kelly McAuley received a BA from Oklahoma City University and a MS from Boston University.
 Kelly comes from a family where dancing is more than just dancing—it’s always been way of life.
 She traces her dancing lineage through her mother who is an accomplished dancer and teacher along with her grandparents and great uncle, the late Gene Kelly.
 Kelly has performed locally with BU on TAP, in various regional productions throughout the country and on-screen in feature-length film Guy and Madeline on a Park Bench.
 In addition, her choreography has received accolades throughout the southern US.
 In the studio, Kelly believes in challenging dancers to become both organized, creative individuals as well as skilled technicians.
 Above everything, she believes that dance should be fun for and accessible to all.

-In addition to her classical repertoire, Carla has danced in numerous contemporary works by Jesus Miranda, Carlos Cabrera, Maria Julia Landa, and Alberto Mendez.
-After being with the company for two years, she moved to Boston to pursue her Bachelor of Arts degree in Political Science and International Relations at Simmons College.
+At age sixteen, Carla joined the company of Ballet Concierto of Puerto Rico under the guidance of Artistic Director, Lolita San Miguel where she danced in the great classics of Giselle, Swan Lake, La Fille Mal Gardee, Copellia, Romeo and Juliet, Don Quixote, and The Nutcracker.
+In addition to her classical repertoire, Carla has danced in numerous modern and contemporary works by Jesus Miranda, Carlos Cabrera, Maria Julia Landa, Alberto Mendez and Kristen Duffy-Young.
+After being with the company for two years, she decided to move to Boston and pursue her Bachelor of Arts degree in Political Science and International Relations at Simmons College.
 During her time as an undergraduate student, Carla was actively involved as a dancer in the Colleges of the Fenway (COF) Dance Project since it’s inception in 2006, and as a ballet instructor for LEAP (Lifelong Exercise and Activities Program) at Simmons College.